looker-open-source/sdk-codegen/README.md

 To generate a language currently not supported by Looker's SDK code generator with the OpenAPI generator:

-- configure the desired language in [`languages.ts`](src/script/languages.ts).
-Currently, only C# is defined for the legacy language generator.
+- configure the desired language in [`codeGenerators.ts`](packages/sdk-codegen/src/codeGenerators.ts).
+Currently, only C# is defined for the legacy language generator, and we now have a prototype Look# SDK that can be used instead of the legacy C# generator.

 - the legacy generator defaults to using the API 4.0 specification, which is more accurate for strongly typed languages.
 To use API 3.1, put `api_version=3.1` in the `Looker` section of your `looker.ini`